emm-sam/Computer-Vision-Rock-Paper-Scissors/README.md

 - The next step brings everything together to create a functional game using the camera input and model

+Task 1: Combine the model with the user input
 - A function is created that will interpret the model prediction
 - The model produces an nparray with 4 probabilities corresponding to each trained image label (rock, paper, scissors or none)
 - If the probability that the user is displaying 'ROCK' is over 0.5 based on the trained model, the user_prediction is defined as 'ROCK'